 You can reach the Concussion Legacy Foundation Canada at the address below or email us directly at:

 4 Parkman Place

 Westmount, QC H3Y 2L5

 Click the button below to support the Concussion Legacy Foundation Canada, a registered Canadian charity.

 Recognizing the depth of talent and expertise focused on concussion research and care across London, ON, CLF Canada is proud to be partnered with Western University.
 Our Canadian home base is now located at one of Canada’s pre-eminent medical schools, the Schulich School of Medicine & Dentistry, Western University.

-Together the Concussion Legacy Foundation and Western University will explore opportunities to work together to build awareness, create education programs and support research focused on sport-related concussion.
+Together Concussion Legacy Foundation Canada and Western University will explore opportunities to work together to build awareness, create education programs and support research focused on sport-related concussion.

 Through programs and events like Team Up Against Concussions, Advanced Concussion Training and Brains and Brawn Camps, CLF Canada is proud to offer world class educational programming on concussion for both children and adults.
 Read more.